sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

-Previous studies have investigated how external envrionmental factors such as non-uniform shading can lead to reduced individual cell or module performance resulting in mismatch losses.
+Previous studies have investigated how external envrionmental factors such as non-uniform shading can lead to reduced individual cell or module performance, resulting in mismatch losses.
 While manufacturing inconsistencies between cells are often cited as a cause of intramodule mismatch losses, they are typically overlooked in the existing body of research.